ME-ICA/tedana/docs/faq.rst

 :func:`nilearn.masking.compute_epi_mask` to create a mask.
 This often works, but it is a fairly simple method and there are better masking tools in most fMRI processing pipelines, such as `AFNI`_.
-If your full preprocessing pipeline already generates a mask for fMRI data, we recommend inputting that mask to ``tedana`` using the ``--mask`` option. ``tedana`` additionally creates an adaptive mask that will exclude voxels from some steps that have large dropout in later echoes.
+If your full preprocessing pipeline already generates a mask for fMRI data, we recommend inputting that mask to ``tedana`` and using the ``--mask`` option. ``tedana`` additionally creates an adaptive mask that will exclude voxels from some steps that have large dropout in later echoes.
 The adaptive mask will flag some voxels in common dropout regions, but should not radically alter the inputted mask.
+The outputted optimally combined and denoised datasets will include all voxels in the inputted mask unless the adaptive mask identifies a voxel has having zero good echoes.
 Here is more information on the `creation and use of the adaptive mask`_.

 .. _AFNI: http://afni.nimh.nih.gov
 .. _creation and use of the adaptive mask: approach.html#adaptive-mask-generation